LemmenAid/surf-spot-finder/README.md

 ## Creating Process

-I wanted to create something for my third portfolio project that could have a real-world application.
-I decided to create an app that would help surfers to explore different surf spots in Ireland per County.
+I wanted to create something for my third portfolio project that has a real-world application.
+I decided to create an app that would help surfers to explore different surf spots in Ireland.
 Having moved to Ireland myself, I was very eager to surf as many different spots as I could.
 The amount of surf spots in Ireland however is endless.
 Having an application that can give some structure and information would be very helpful to (new) surfers, so the Surf Spot Finder was created from this idea.

-I did not wanted to overly complicate my project, so I could focus on developing my Python skills, understanding the logic and write code with using minimal resources.
+Since this was my first time working with Python I did not wanted to overly complicate my project.
+I wanted to focus on developing my Python skills, understanding the logic.
 To get me started the Love Sandwiches walkthrough project was a great help, especially because I wanted to practice using Google Sheets and decided to store the information used for the Surf Spot Finder in a spreadsheet.
 It was a steep learning curve that I was faced with during the making of this app, but the further I got into the project the more I found myself being able to figure parts of the code out by myself, which gave me a great confident boost.

 ### Logic Flow
-Starting to design my project with a flowchart has been extremely helpful.
+Starting to design my project with a flowchart was extremely helpful.
 It gave me an overview of the logic I needed to follow during the writing of the app.
 Creating this flowchart has helped me to break up the logic within functions, making the code more modular and easier to follow.

 It also made it easier for me to navigate the debugging process more efficiently.
 The visual nature of the diagrams has enabled me to spot potential issues and trace the flow of execution more effectively, ultimately leading to a smoother development experience.